What is it that makes STEM unique?

 PROJECT BASED LEARNING

 Project Based Learning is the teaching method used at The STEM School in which student learn by doing.
 Rather than listening to instructors lecture material, completing worksheets, and taking exams, students at STEM are given a driving question and basic knowledge before exploring the content through a real-world project.
 This model helps create an authentic and engaging learning environment for every student.
+View project examples from our latest Virtual Exhibition Day here!

 The STEM School follows the same standards as other public schools, complete with humanities, the arts, and more.
 Many of our projects are interdisciplinary, linking courses together to show the connection of content in a real-world setting.
 We instill 21st century skills and STEM principles, such as technology, in every class.
 This helps us shape students into global citizens, no matter what they choose to pursue after graduation.